OptimusCrime/master-thesis-code/README.md

 make run
 ```

-To stop the machine type:
+To stop the machine type

 ```
 make stop